 Project P.L.A.Y.
 School’s mission is to create an environment where the promise of each child can be realized.
-We are a unique, non-profit infant center and pre-school specializing in learning through authentic experiences and nurturing, respectful relationships.
+We are a unique, non-profit mixed age toddler and mixed age pre-school specializing in learning through authentic experiences and nurturing, respectful relationships.

 We value all that we learned and continue to learn from Tom Drummond, a gifted educator who specializes in relationship building and an authentic way of being with children.

 We build sincere relationships with children, families and community built on mutual respect, commitment and joy.
 At Project P.L.A.Y.
 School children achieve, succeed and grow through heartwarming and caring relationships.
 We recognize parents as a child’s first teachers — therefore we respect parenting philosophies, using them as tools for learning in the classroom.
 We reinforce these vital family relationships with community get-togethers to build the intimate nature of our school.

 Our school’s principles are inspired by the Reggio Emilia approach and constructivist education.
 This type of emergent curriculum follows children’s interests and gives the opportunity for children to return again and again to add new insights.
 We rely on observation and documentation of children’s knowledge, thoughts, and experiences to make learning visible.

 - Children, parents, families, teachers and community are interactive and work together.

 - Children are competent, capable and have unlimited potential.

 - Teachers and children construct knowledge through authentic relationships and negotiated learning.

 - Teachers are facilitators of each child’s learning experience.

 - Time should not set by the clock, but by respect for children’s pace.